 If you like a softer, sweeter cake like I do, then go for traditional ones with more wintermelon like Pan’s Cake (小潘蛋糕坊, here and here) in Banqiao, New Taipei City.
 If you prefer something more tart and fibrous, then choose a newer brand like SunnyHills (微熱山丘, here).

 Some brands will do a regular + a gourmet version (usually gourmet means pure pineapple) as well as a pineapple + egg yolk one.
-The latter are sweet and salty and y absolute favorite.
+The latter are sweet and salty and my absolute favorite.

 I’ll cover what it’s like to visit each of these famous bakeries in the final section below.